coffee2code/reveal-template/README.md

 A plugin for WordPress to reveal the theme template file used to render the displayed page, via the footer, widget, shortcode, and/or template tag.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/reveal-template/

 ## Installation